 Spurious emission limits

-P-MP licensee must ensure that radiocommunications devices operated under the licence do not exceed the transmitter and receiver spurious emission limits defined in this section.
+PMP licensee must ensure that radiocommunications devices operated under the licence do not exceed the transmitter and receiver spurious emission limits defined in this section.

 For radiocommunications transmitters operated under the licence, the spurious emission limits in Table A.2 apply at frequencies outside the 5560-5690 MHz frequency range.

+Table A.2: Radiocommunications transmitter spurious emission limits